markovka17/dla/hw1_asr/README.md

 # Homework 1 (ASR)

 ### Task
-Implement and train a speech recognition system.
+Implement and train a neural-network speech recognition system with CTC loss.

 --------------